adam-rumpf/scream-jam-2020/README.md

 # Gradient Descent

-A game about stumbling around in the darkness.
-My horror game submission for [Scream Jam 2020](https://itch.io/jam/scream-jam-2020).
+A game about descending through the darkness (created for Scream Jam 2020).

 For downloads, please see this game's [itch.io page](https://adam-rumpf.itch.io/gradient-descent).